 Companies see this as a way to protect and grow their profits.
 Laying down fiber is expensive, and they don’t want to do the work of laying down all this infrastructure if people will simply choose to use (likely cheaper) public fiber instead.
 The telecommunications industry is not shy about using its money to shape government in a way that earns it more money.

 People are starting to envision an internet that isn’t as dependent on private companies and is more resilient to national disasters.
 The solution is a mesh network that relies on end-user devices rather than expensive infrastructure.
 Each device receives and transmits data needed for the entire network to function.

 The Serval Project is one initiative born after a 2010 earthquake cut off most of Haiti from the internet.
 FireChat lets you send messages over a mesh network, and you can find it in the Play Store and Apple App Store.
 Hyperboria (formerly Project Meshnet) has bigger ambitions and hopes to replace the entire internet backbone using cjdns.
 Curious users can download the necessary software on Android, Linux, and macOS.

 If these technologies take off, the internet of the future may be very different from the one we use today.
 The networks would be cheaper and less centralized.
 We would have more involvement in the infrastructure we all use to get online, and we could see more people making their own internet.

 What changes would you make to the way the internet is structured?
 Do you like the job corporate ISPs have down getting people online?
 Would you embrace an alternative?
+Do you think internet access is a human right?
 Use the internet to share your thoughts with people thousands of miles away via the comment box below.